Recruitment method: how and why gamification?

 Online sales: how to boost sales through gamification

-Online sales are a constantly evolving sector, particularly when it comes to conversion strategies.
-Brands are constantly looking for new ways of raising brand awareness, boosting sales and building customer loyalty.
+Online sales are a constantly evolving sector, particularly when it comes to the most effective conversion strategies.
+Brands are constantly looking for new, more effective and affordable ways of raising brand awareness, boosting sales and building customer loyalty.

 What is gamification?

-Gamification is a marketing concept that involves applying the mechanisms of games (competition, points, rewards) to engage and convert consumers.
+Gamification is a marketing concept that involves applying the mechanisms of games (competition, accumulation of points and the hope of a reward) to engage and convert consumers.

-Gamification can take the form of a loyalty program offering rewards in exchange for points accumulated.
+Gamification can take the form of a loyalty program offering rewards (such as discount vouchers) in exchange for points accumulated.
 But also that of an interactive game generating traffic to its online shop.

-In short, it’s a multi-faceted approach that aims to improve the performance of sales teams and increase company revenues through innovative strategies.
+In short, it’s a multi-faceted approach that aims not only to improve the performance of sales teams, but above all to increase company revenues through innovative interactive strategies.

 And it works!
 A recent study by Gigy shows that gamification boosts consumer engagement by 30%.

 One of the pioneers in this field is the Chinese marketplace AliExpress.
 It offers a gamified model with its ‘Coins and Coupons’ feature.
-Users can earn coins by completing tasks on the platform.
-They convert these tokens into discount vouchers for use on the site.
-The result: an increase in the engagement of AliExpres users, better retention and a record repeat rate.
+Users can earn coins by completing basic tasks on the platform.
+They then convert these tokens into discount vouchers for use on the site.
+The result: a substantial increase in the engagement of AliExpres users, better retention and a record repeat rate.

 What online sales challenges can gamification address?

-For a brand that wants to increase its online sales, the best strategy is to remove the disincentives for customers at each stage of the conversion funnel.
+For a brand that wants to increase its online sales, the best strategy will be one that removes the disincentives for potential customers at each stage of the conversion funnel.
 This is is why gamification is so effective in terms of awareness, consideration, conversion and retention.

 Increase brand awareness before launching a new collection

-Above all, gamification is an excellent way of increasing visibility and reach qualified leads.
-Thanks to gamification, brands are able to attract consumers’ attention, offering an entertaining and rewarding experience.
+Above all, gamification is an excellent way of increasing visibility and reach a greater number of qualified leads.
+Thanks to gamification, brands are better able to attract the attention of consumers, offering them a more entertaining and rewarding experience overall.

-Gamified applications incorporate elements such as ranking, challenges and the sharing of achievements on social networks.
-This encourages users to become brand ambassadors while fostering a sense of belonging around the company.
+Many gamified applications incorporate social elements such as ranking, challenges and the ability to share achievements on social networks.
+This not only encourages users to become brand ambassadors within their own network, while fostering a sense of belonging and community around the company.

-By adopting a fun game mechanic such as the piñata (and attractive prizes), the Tape à l’Oeil brand has increased its visibility and brand awareness.
-Used as a data collection lever, TAO has succeeded in attracting qualified leads that can be target and retarget, while promoting its new collection.
+By adopting a fun game mechanic such as the piñata (and attractive prizes such as a trip to Parc Astérix), the Tape à l’Oeil brand has increased its visibility and brand awareness.
+Used as a data collection lever, TAO has succeeded in attracting qualified leads that it can target and retarget, while promoting its spring-summer collection ahead of the holiday period.

 Example of online sales